-- Redemption centers are closing at an alarming rate and consumers are unable to get back their \$1.5 billion worth of nickel and dime deposits they pay each year. - Lack of access to redemption centers has increased unclaimed deposits to approximately \$360 million.
-Beverage distributors, retailers, and waste haulers further siphon off hundreds of millions of dollars that should go to consumers. - Increased contamination of the waste stream by curbside waste haulers has foreign markets for our recycling materials shutting their doors. - Supermarket chains and other beverage retailers legally obligated to be recyclers of last resort are refusing to do so. - The state regulator, CalRecycle, is ineffective, and has actually given retailers more than 1,200 exemptions from recycling responsibilities in the last several decades.
+- Redemption centers are closing at an alarming rate and consumers are unable to get back roughly half of the \$1.5 billion worth of nickel and dime deposits they pay each year. - Lack of access to redemption centers has increased CalRecycle's available funds, largely composed of unclaimed deposits, to approximately \$345 million.1 Beverage distributors, retailers, and waste haulers further siphon off hundreds of millions of dollars that should go to consumers. - High contamination of the waste stream by curbside waste haulers has foreign markets for our recycling materials shutting their doors. - Supermarket chains and other beverage retailers legally obligated to be recyclers of last resort are refusing to redeem consumer deposits up to two-thirds of the time, according to three separate surveys.
+2 - The state's existing bottle law prevents retailers from effectively recycling redeemed bottles and cans.
+Instead of selling them in bulk to processors to recoup deposits refunded to consumers, they have to return them in limited quantities to certified recyclers. - The state regulator, CalRecycle, has been ineffective, and, until very recently, has not policed or punished the retailers to make sure consumers can redeem their deposits. - Waste haulers take in more than \$100 million worth of consumers' bottle and can deposits annually.
+California is the only state that allows haulers to redeem consumer deposits.
+The curb-side haulers are paid twice because other government entities already pay them. - Unlike in other states and countries, the beverage industry has never been made to take responsibility for the end-of-life of the beverage containers they make, distribute, and sell to the public.
+Instead, consumers shoulder the financial burden because they are unable to get their nickel and dime deposits back.